Aneethi: Plot

-The film starts with Thirumeni going into a house holding a pickaxe and searching for Subbu.
+The film opens with Thirumeni entering a house, holding a pickaxe, and searching for Subbu.

-A year earlier: Thiru works as a food delivery boy at Meal Monkey.
-He stays in a shared room with his friend Pothi and roommate Bhaskar.
-When Thiru goes to deliver food, a customer asks him to go to the 13th floor.
-He goes there by walking upstairs, but the customer argues with him for not having change for 2,000₹.
-At that moment, Thiru kills the customer with a sangu.
+A year earlier: Thiru works as a food deliveryman at Meal Monkey.
+He shares a room with his friend Pothi and roommate Bhaskar.
+When Thiru goes to deliver food, the customer asks him to come to the 13th floor.
+He climbs up the stairs, but the customer argues with him because he does not have change for ₹ 2,000.
+Thiru kills the customer with a sangu.

-The next morning, Thiru sees a chocolate advertisement on TV.
-Seeing this, he becomes furious and breaks the TV.
+The next morning, Thiru sees a chocolate advertisement on TV, becomes furious, and breaks the TV set.
 Bhaskar scolds him for doing this.
-Later, it is revealed that Thiru has OCD.
-He gets treated by a psychiatrist.
-Also, the 13th floor customer was not killed; Thiru hallucinated.
+Later, it is revealed that Thiru has OCD and is treated by a psychiatrist.
+Also, the 13th-floor customer was not killed; Thiru hallucinated.
 After finishing his session with the psychiatrist, Thiru leaves the hospital.

-Later that day, when Thiru enters the room, Pothi and Bhaskar ask him about being treated in a mental health hospital.
+Later that day, when Thiru returns home, Pothi and Bhaskar ask him about being treated in a mental health hospital.
 He tells them that nowadays, he feels like killing whoever he sees.
-Pothi asks him if he has ever wanted to kill him, and Thiru replies that he has killed him 100 times in his imagination.
+Pothi asks him if he has ever wanted to kill him, and Thiru replies that he has killed him a 100 times in his imagination.
 Bhaskar asks the same question to Thiru, and he replies that he has killed him 1,000 times.
-A frightened Pothi and Bhaskar sleep outside of the room.
+A frightened Pothi and Bhaskar sleep outside the room that night.

-Afterward, Thiru's Meal Monkey account gets blocked by the manager due to low ratings.
-Pothi requests the manager to give Thiru one last chance.
-One night, while Thiru is delivering food, he talks with a girl, Subbu, but cannot see her because she did not open the gate.
+Later, the manager blocks Thiru's Meal Monkey account due to low ratings.
+Pothi requests that the manager give Thiru one last chance.
+One night, while Thiru is delivering food, he talks to a girl, Subbu, but cannot see her because she has not opened the gate.
 He likes her, so he starts to deliver the food she orders every day.
-In order to see Subbu's face, he packs the food in a big parcel so she will open the gate and he can see her, which works out.
-Later, Thiru follows Subbu, who works as a maid for Mangayarkarasi.
-He leaves the shopping store once she gets scolded and beaten by Mangayarkarasi.
+To see Subbu's face, he packs the food in a big parcel container so she will open the gate and he can see her, which works out.
+Later, Thiru follows Subbu, who is a maid for Mangayarkarasi.
+He leaves the store after Mangayarkarasi scolds and beats her.

-Later, after receiving her food, Subbu asks Thiru to forgive her for not telling him that she is a maid.
-He tells her that he knows that she is a maid before following her to the shopping store.
-Then she opened the gate, and they both became lovers.
-After a few days, when Subbu gets out of the house, Mangayarkarasi checks her bag and then her body.
+After receiving her food, Subbu asks Thiru to forgive her for not telling him that she is a maid.
+He tells her he knows she is a maid before following her to the store.
+Soon, they both became lovers.
+After a few days, when Subbu leaves the house, Mangayarkarasi checks her bag and then her body.
 A frustrated Subbu cries and lifts her clothes.
 Mangayarkarasi beats Subbu, and Thiru sees this through the window.
 While going to her house, he says that he wants to kill Mangayarkarasi.